Anthony Independent School District: Athletics

 Anthony High School participates in the following sports for boys, Baseball, Track and Field, Cross Country, Basketball, and Football.
 The school participates in the following sports for girls, Basketball, Softball, Track and Field, Cross Country, and Volleyball.
-For the 2022 through 2024 school years, Anthony High School will play all sports in UIL Class 2A.
+For the 2024 through 2026 school years, Anthony High School will play all sports in UIL Class 3A.
 Anthony High School plays their home football games at Tommy Sanchez Memorial Field located on campus across the middle school gym.
 Anthony also plays their home baseball games at Rascon Park off campus.

 Cheerleading Chihuahua's competition 2022 Winners

 Anthony High School won 1st Place locally with a Co-Ed team of 15 members.
-Lead by Varsity and JV coach Soraya Yanar.

 Volleyball State Champions

 Anthony high school won 2 state titles in 1975.
 One in the spring of the 1974-1975 season and one in the fall of 1975-1976 school year.
 Which makes them the only high school in El Paso County to win a state championship in volleyball.
 Anthony was also runner up to Orchard in 1972-1973 school year and the 1973-1974 school year.